-13.2.
-The SCSAM aimed to achieve the following objectives:

-- (i) to ensure that the inflows and outflows of resources of modarabas are free from the following: - (a) Riba (interest, usury or any other form) - (b) Qimar (gambling) - (c) Gharar (speculation) - (d) Support from business prohibited by Shariah (e.g. drugs and alcohol, tobacco, pork related items, etc.) - (ii) to introduce a mechanism which will strengthen the Shariah compliance by the modarabas in letter and spirit and ensure that the systems, procedures and policies adopted by the modaraba are in line with the Shariah principles; - (iii) to mitigate the reputational and operational risk and enhance the image and operational framework of modaraba as Islamic financial institution and to ensure that the financial products or services being offered by modarabas are in accordance with the Shariah; - (iv) to ensure that the agreements entered into by the modaraba are Shariah compliant, all the financing agreements are executed on the formats as approved by the Religious Board and all the related conditions are met: - (v) to prescribe the screening process for the investments in shares and other securities; - (vi) to provide for the process for purifications of dividend income; - (vii) to introduce the mechanism for the management of charity; - (viii) to identify the avenues for the investment of surplus funds; - (ix) to prescribe procedure for appointment of Shariah advisor;
+- (ii) It shall be the fiduciary responsibility of the board of directors of the modaraba company to ensure that all activities undertaken by the modaraba are in conformity with Shariah principles and rules and that an adequate Shariah governance framework is implemented in letter and spirit to ensure ongoing Shariah compliance.] - 13.2.
+The 6[Shariah governance framework] aimed to achieve the following objectives: - (i) to ensure that the inflows and outflows of resources of modarabas are free from the following: - (a) Riba (interest, usury or any other form) - (b) Qimar (gambling) - (c) Gharar (speculation) - (d) Support from business prohibited by Shariah (e.g. drugs and alcohol, tobacco, pork related items, etc.) - to introduce a mechanism which will strengthen the Shariah compliance by the modarabas in letter and spirit and ensure that the systems, procedures and policies adopted by the modaraba are in line with the Shariah principles; - (iii) to mitigate the reputational and operational risk and enhance the image and operational framework of modaraba as Islamic financial institution and to ensure that the financial products or services being offered by modarabas are in accordance with the Shariah 7[principles and rules]; - (iv) to ensure that the agreements entered into by the modaraba are Shariah compliant, all the financing agreements are executed on the formats as approved by the Religious Board and all the related conditions are met, 8[and that the approval of the Shariah advisor of the modaraba has been obtained on the standard agreements];